Close

 Board Meetings:

-8 Board Meetings were held during the year under review.
+6 Board Meetings were held during the year under review.
 For further details, please refer to the Report on Corporate Governance, which forms a part of this Annual Report.
+The Committees of the Board focus on certain specific areas and make informed decisions in line with the delegated authority.

 Committees of the Board: